MicrosoftDocs/powerbi-docs/articles/powerbi-developer-content-pack-authoring.md

 To create a dashboard for your template content pack, simply upload your PBIX through Get Data > Files or publish directly from the Power BI Desktop.

-> [AZURE.NOTE] Template content packs currently require a single report and dataset per content pack.
+> [AZURE.NOTE] template content packs currently require a single report and dataset per content pack.
 Do not pin content from multiple reports/datasets onto the dashboard used in the content pack.

 ### Additional dashboard tips
 -	Maintain the same theme when pinning so that the tiles on your dashboard are consistent